rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 In this section, you are going to upload the actual working code, to overlay the placeholders created earlier.
 Before proceeding, you must modify a few files to match your specific environment.

-1. Download the **vsl.zip** file (contains sample working code) from the [Sample code github repository].
-Unzip the file into a directory.
+1. Download the [vsl.zip](https://github.com/IBM/Increasing-retail-store-revenues-leveraging-zSystem-hybrid-cloud/blob/master/Sample%20code/vsl.zip) **Sample code** github repository.

+2. Unzip the file into a directory.

 2. Modify files in the breadboxportal directory.